Aliases for TADA2A Gene

 GeneCards Summary for TADA2A Gene

 TADA2A (Transcriptional Adaptor 2A) is a Protein Coding gene.
-Diseases associated with TADA2A include chromosome 17q12 deletion syndrome.
+Diseases associated with TADA2A include Chromosome 17Q12 Deletion Syndrome.
 Among its related pathways are Chromatin organization and RNA Polymerase II Transcription Initiation And Promoter Clearance.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription cofactor activity.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and transcription cofactor activity.
 An important paralog of this gene is TADA2B.

 UniProtKB/Swiss-Prot for TADA2A Gene